apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 Once they are created, the semantics of how DTs operate are also service-specific.
 But, in general, they try to follow the semantics of Kerberos tokens:

-* A "lifetime" which is for how long the DT is valid before it requires renewal.
+* A "renewable period (equivalent to TGT's "lifetime") which is for how long the DT is valid before it requires renewal.
-* A "renewable life" which is for how long the DT can be renewed.
+* A "max lifetime" (equivalent to TGT's "renewable life") which is for how long the DT can be renewed.

-Once the token reaches its "renewable life", a new one needs to be created by contacting the appropriate service, restarting the above process.
+Once the token reaches its "max lifetime", a new one needs to be created by contacting the appropriate service, restarting the above process.